-- (8) Self-build and custom housebuilding will be supported if the proposed development has no adverse effect on the local character.
+- (9) Self-build and custom housebuilding will be supported if the proposed development has no adverse effect on the local character.
 On development sites of 100 homes or more 5% of the total homes shall be available for sale as self-build and custom housebuilding plots whilst there is an identified need.
 For phased development, selfbuild plots must be delivered and serviced at the earliest stage possible.
-Self-build and custom housebuilding plots are encouraged on smaller residential development sites. - (9) Self-build plots made available must respond to the sizes identified on the register.
+Self-build and custom housebuilding plots are encouraged on smaller residential development sites. - (10) Self-build plots made available must respond to the sizes identified on the register.
 Plots must be made available and priced and marketed appropriately as self-build or custom build plots for at least 18 months.

-4.2.1a Evidence of active and comprehensive marketing is defined in appendix A2.
+4.2.2 Evidence of appropriate marketing in relation to self-build plots will be included in a forthcoming Supplementary Planning Document.
 'Existing housing' in H1 (2) means housing in existence at the time of the planning application.